OrgaAI/orga-ai-sdk-monorepo/packages/client/react/README.md

 ## Support

-For issues, questions, or contributions, please refer to the SDK documentation or contact the OrgaAI team.
+For issues, questions, or contributions, please refer to the SDK documentation or contact the Orga AI team.